-FIG. 27 .- The Hanovarian Bit.
+Fig. 27 .- The Hanovarian Bit.

-a Ring pieces for the attachment of the head-stall made movable (as at b), to prevent interference with the action of the curb-chain.

-THE PULLEY BRIDLE can be useful only when it is necessary to ride a pig-headed, stiff-necked brute, whose peculiar fancy is for taking the bit between his teeth, and running like mad, without a moment's warning.
+a Ring pieces for the attachment of the head stall made movable (as at b), to prever aterference with the action of the curb-chain.
+ATT PULLEY BRIDLE can be useful only when 't is necessary to rate a pig headed, stiff-necked brute, whose peculiar fancy is for trang the bit between his teeth, and running like mad, without a moment's warning.
 For ordinary use, it acts as a plain snaffle, but, if the horse try to run away with it, a stout pull on the rein which passes through the ends of the bit and over the top of the head, will effectually gag him and bring him to terms.
 It is much better than the saw-edged, jaw-breaking devices in use in some parts of the world, and, for special uses, it is desirable; but for a gentleman's saddle-horse it would be absurd, inasmuch as no horse fit for saddle use would attempt any prank which Baucher's bit, with its 6-inch leverage, would not speedily check.